Cucuteni–Trypillia culture: Periodization

-Early period (5800–5000 BCE)
+Early period (5800–5000 BC)

 The roots of Cucuteni–Trypillia culture can be found in the Starčevo–Körös–Criș and Vinča cultures of the 6th to 5th millennia, with additional influence from the Bug–Dniester culture (6500–5000 BC).
-During the early period of its existence (in the fifth millennium BCE), the Cucuteni–Trypillia culture was also influenced by the Linear Pottery culture from the north, and by the Boian culture from the south.
+During the early period of its existence (in the fifth millennium BC), the Cucuteni–Trypillia culture was also influenced by the Linear Pottery culture from the north, and by the Boian culture from the south.
 Through colonisation and acculturation from these other cultures, the formative Pre-Cucuteni/Trypillia A culture was established.
 Over the course of the fifth millennium, the Cucuteni–Trypillia culture expanded from its 'homeland' in the Prut–Siret region along the eastern foothills of the Carpathian Mountains into the basins and plains of the Dnieper and Southern Bug rivers of central Ukraine.
 Settlements also developed in the southeastern stretches of the Carpathian Mountains, with the materials known locally as the Ariușd culture (see also: Prehistory of Transylvania).
 Most of the settlements were located close to rivers, with fewer settlements located on the plateaus.
 Most early dwellings took the form of pit-houses, though they were accompanied by an ever-increasing incidence of above-ground clay houses.
 The floors and hearths of these structures were made of clay, and the walls of clay-plastered wood or reeds.
 Roofing was made of thatched straw or reeds.

 The inhabitants were involved with animal husbandry, agriculture, fishing and gathering.
 Wheat, rye and peas were grown.
 Tools included ploughs made of antler, stone, bone and sharpened sticks.
 The harvest was collected with scythes made of flint-inlaid blades.
 The grain was milled into flour by quern-stones.
 Women were involved in pottery, textile- and garment-making, and played a leading role in community life.
 Men hunted, herded the livestock, made tools from flint, bone and stone.
 Of their livestock, cattle were the most important, with swine, sheep and goats playing lesser roles.
 The question of whether or not the horse was domesticated during this time of the Cucuteni–Trypillia culture is disputed among historians; horse remains have been found in some of their settlements, but it is unclear whether these remains were from wild horses or domesticated ones.